Introduction Version 2.8 / Last updated: June 2, 2026

 var language_data = Conword.get_available_languages();

-Conword fires custom events, which can be listened to, by using a custom EventLister.
+Conword triggers custom events, which can be monitored using a custom EventLister.

 document.addEventListener("Conword:ready", function(){